marytavakol/site/_pages/vacancies.md

 ### Closed positions
 **PhD Position in Reinforcement Learning** <small class="news-date">March 2023</small>
 <br/>I am looking for a highly motivated and skilled PhD candidate to work in the area of Reinforcement Learning.
 For more information regarding the position and how to apply, please follow this [link](https://jobs.tue.nl/en/vacancy/phd-position-in-reinforcement-learning-990306.html).
-Deadlined is May 7th, 2023.
+Deadline is May 7th, 2023.

 ### Master thesis